mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 const [year, make, model] = myCar
 ```

-Let's see how TypeScript handles inference in this case
+Let's see how TypeScript handles inference in this case:

 ```ts twoslash
 let myCar = [2002, "Toyota", "Corolla"]